 The Durand Line, AKA “the border between Afghanistan and Pakistan,” is one of those legacies of colonial times that everybody’s still, unfortunately, living with today.
-Named after the guy who dreamed it up, British Foreign Secretary for India (at the time) Sir Mortimer Durand, it was meant to fix the border between British India and Central Asia, a place where Britain liked to toss around its influence — they were trying to win the Great Game with Russia, after all — but that it had no interest in defending by force if push came to shove.
-It was also meant to prevent another Anglo-Afghan war–the first two, in 1839-42 and 1878-80, had been costly affairs that really didn’t accomplish much–which it
+Named after the guy who dreamed it up, British Foreign Secretary for India (at the time) Sir Mortimer Durand, it was meant to fix the border between British India and Central Asia.
+India was, obviously, a British colony, while 19th century Central Asia was a place where Britain liked to toss around its influence, but only insomuch as it made for a nice frontier between India and the constantly expanding Russian Empire.
+The border was also meant to prevent another Anglo-Afghan war–the first two, in 1839-42 and 1878-80, had been costly affairs that really didn’t accomplish much–which it definitely did, uh, not.

-The Afghan government still refuses to accept Durand nowadays (the official position is that the “Afghan people” need to decide what Afghanistan’s borders should be); Pakistan (which presumably gets a say here as well) does accept the line, but it also notoriously has trouble controlling its Pashtun areas.
-The Pashtun mostly ignore it, passing between Afghanistan and Pakistan as a matter of routine, using countless mountain passes that can’t possibly all be monitored.
+The Afghan government still refuses to accept Durand nowadays, though it doesn’t try to do anything about it.
+The official position in Kabul is that the “Afghan people” need to decide what Afghanistan’s borders should be.
+Pakistan (which presumably gets a say here as well) does accept the line, but it also notoriously has had trouble controlling its predominantly Pashtun areas in the north.
+The Pashtun mostly ignore the line, passing between Afghanistan and Pakistan as a matter of routine, using countless mountain passes that can’t possibly all be monitored.

 During the Afghan-Soviet War, the porousness of the border was a real boon to people trying to, say, smuggle weapons and, I don’t know, foreign volunteer fighters into Afghanistan to aid the resistance.
-Later it was an asset for, say, any Pakistani intelligence agencies who might have been interested, theoretically, in cultivating a student-led religious movement that eventually toppled Afghanistan’s post-Soviet government and took power for themselves.
+Later it was an asset for, hypothetically, any Pakistani intelligence agencies who might have been interested, theoretically, in supporting a student-led theocratic movement that eventually toppled Afghanistan’s post-Soviet government and took power for itself.
 Still later, it became a real headache for people trying to, I don’t know, defeat the Taliban and track down any well-known international terrorists they might have been harboring.
-These days people are still trying to defeat the Taliban, whose ability to move people and things back and forth across the Durand Line is still complicating that effort.
+These days people are still trying to defeat the Taliban, whose ability to move people and things back and forth across the Durand Line (whether with Pakistani complicity or not) is still complicating that effort.